jj4giya/ity/README.md

 - Gives you a list of users who are not following you back
 - Does not require you to login via the software so it is 100% safe and will not get you banned/ make you change password
+- Open source so it is transparent that I'm not stealing your data
 - List can be transferred to a mobile device too for unfollowing, whichever feels more efficient
+- Plug and play once you download your Instagram data

 ### Steps: